 The name shilling derives from the Old English scilling or scillinga meaning cutting or slice; one of the early moves towards coinage was the recognition of ornaments such as gold or silver armlets as a medium of exchange, and the division of them into sections (cuttings).

-The origins of the pre-decimal symbols £sd
+The pre-decimal symbols £sd

 The symbols £sd were to become a convenient abbreviation for the pre-decimal system of currency used in Britain up to 1971.